Watertown CC

 Tom McLaughlin, former Milwaukee champion and representative of Milwaukee in a recent national tournament, and other leading golfers of the state are enthusiastic in their praise of the Watertown Country club's golf course.
 Silver Creek winding its way through the grounds furnishes a natural hazard that is hard to surpass, they assert, and makes the local course one of the sportiest in the state.
 Many golfers from other cities, realizing the excellent playing qualities of the Watertown links, journey to this city on Sundays and holidays and participate in the grand old game on the Silver Creek course.
 New score cards have made their appearance and are now being used.
 Each hole is named on the new card as follows: Number 1, "Let's Go," 601 yards, par 6, bogie 6; number 2, "Westward Ho," 387 yards, par 4, bogie 5; number 3, "N. Western," 416 yards, par 5, bogie 5; number 4, "Hell Hole," 335 yards, par 4, bogie 4; number 5, "The Jinks," 197 yards, par 3, bogie 4; number 6, "Cinch 3," 166 yards, par 3, bogie 3; number 7, "The Creek," 362 yards, par 4, bogie 5; number 8, "Straight Work," 414 yards, par 4, bogie 5; number 9, "The Alley," 144 yards, par 3, bogie 3.
 The course is 3,052 yards in length and has a par of 36 and a bogie of 40.

 A 1923 ad for golf clubs in the Watertown Daily Times.
-Click on ad for a PDF file of the ad.
+Click on the ad for a PDF image.

 A typical score card from the late 9-hole era, courtesy of Richard "R" Miller, who found it in the bottom of an old golf bag owned by Harriet Blakely Kiefer, wife of L. J. (Barney) Kiefer.
 Barney died in an auto accident in September 1961.
 The golf bag was in the home that was sold to the Millers.
 Please note Janskey Printing Company had 35 years of service, Keck's was in their 103rd year, and D & F Kusel Co. had over 100 years of service.
 Since Keck Furniture has the slogan "Complete Home Furnishings Since 1853", the year of this scorecard is 1956.